 6. So light and strong...it does not need a center support, unless mounted as a Vee.

 7. Low SWR on most bands... use with tuner for a near perfect match.

 This antenna has been well tested here at W4FSV.
 It has survived a hurricane and tropical storm!
 We pulled on one end with a tractor and the wire broke, but the balun survived!
 We threw the long end over a tree and layed the short end on the ground with the balun one foot off the ground and fired up a KX3 at 5 watts... worked 5 DX stations in 30 minutes!
 Seems like every other balun out there is stuck in a plastic pipe.
 That adds a lot of weight and over time becomes a home for insects!
 Our design is less than 4 ounces.
 Liquid Tape coating as the final building step forms a solid coating which is waterproof, UV resistant and leaves nowhere for the bugs to call home.
 This antenna works!

 Completed 4:1 balun shown before application of protective coating.

 Actual photo of Off Center Fed Dipole used during 2019 Field Day.
 Supported by trees at just 30 feet.
 W4FSV and K4LY used two of these to score 2600 points while operating only 7 hours (Old hams need to eat and sleep) We operated QRP CW class 2B battery.

-Economy Version (balun and center insulator) add your own wire and end insulators.
-Includes cutting instructions.
+Now in kit Version (balun and center insulator) add your own wire and end insulators.
+Includes assembly and cutting instructions.